paul-jewell/docs/docs/projects/zig-a-zig-ah.md

 ## Purchase

-Assembled versions of zig-a-zig-ah! will be made available on Tindie when it is ready.
+Assembled versions of zig-a-zig-ah! will be made available soon.

 [Click here](https://mailchi.mp/1746be86dd81/electrolama) to subscribe to the Electrolama mailing list to be notified of project updates and when kits/assembles units go on sale.

-# Downloads
+## Downloads

   - coming soon

-# License
+## License

 zig-a-zig-ah! is designed by Electrolama / Omer Kilic and licensed under the [Solderpad Hardware License 2.0](https://solderpad.org/licenses/SHL-2.0/).

-# ACKs
+## ACKs

+Thanks to:

+  - [@GeorgeIoak](https://twitter.com/GeorgeIoak) and [@matthewvenn](https://twitter.com/matthewvenn) for design review and comments during early prototyping
+  - [Fredrik K](https://www.linkedin.com/in/fredrik-kervel/) for his domain expertise, design review and (much appreciated!)
+RF help
+  - [@KoenKK](https://github.com/koenkk/) for his work on the great zigbee2mqtt project and testing prototypes
+  - [@egelmex](https://twitter.com/egelmex) for testing prototypes, improving docs and being an all around cool dude

 Name credit goes to [@9600](https://twitter.com/9600/), this had a much boring name before he suggested zig-a-zig-ah!

-Special thanks to [@GeorgeIoak](https://twitter.com/GeorgeIoak) and [@matthewvenn](https://twitter.com/matthewvenn) for design review and comments.

-# Contact
+## Contact

 Ping [@OmerK](https://twitter.com/omerk)